-- red (1)
+- red (adj.1)

-The Germanic words are from PIE root *reudh- (cf. Latin ruber, also dialectal rufus "light red," mostly of hair; Greek erythros; Sanskrit rudhira-; Avestan raoidita-; Old Church Slavonic rudru, Polish rumiany, Russian rumjanyj "flushed, red," of complexions, etc.; Lithuanian raudas; Old Irish ruad, Welsh rhudd, Breton ruz "red").
+The Germanic words are from PIE root *reudh- "red, ruddy" (cf. Latin ruber, also dialectal rufus "light red," mostly of hair; Greek erythros; Sanskrit rudhira-; Avestan raoidita-; Old Church Slavonic rudru, Polish rumiany, Russian rumjanyj "flushed, red," of complexions, etc.; Lithuanian raudas; Old Irish ruad, Welsh rhudd, Breton ruz "red").
 The only color for which a definite common PIE root word has been found.
 The initial -e- in the Greek word is because Greek tends to avoid beginning words with -r-.

+The color designation of Native Americans in English from 1580s.
 The color as characteristic of "British possessions" on a map is attested from 1885.
+Red-white-and-blue in reference to American patriotism, from the colors of the flag, is from 1840; in a British context, in reference to the Union flag, 1852.
 The red flag was used as a symbol of defiance in battle on land or sea from c.1600.
 To see red "get angry" is an American English expression first recorded 1898.
+Red rover, the children's game, attested from 1891.
 Red light as a sign to stop is from 1849, long before traffic signals.
 As the sign of a brothel, it is attested from 1899.
 As a children's game (in reference to the traffic light meaning) it is recorded from 1953.

-- red (2)
+- red (adj.2)